Proximal Galerkin: A structure-preserving finite element method for pointwise bound constraints: Contributions and related work

 We mainly restrict our overview to the numerical solution of the obstacle problem \cref{eq:DirichletVI}, with $K \subset \{v \in H^1(\Omega) \mid v \geq \phi\}$ for some $\phi \in H^1(\Omega)\cap L^\infty(\Omega)$, since the available solvers capture the main essences of the common techniques for other bound-constrained problems, however, we note that a number of the optimization algorithms listed below are applicable far beyond this setting.
 Perhaps the most direct approach begins by prescribing a finite-dimensional subspace of $H^1(\Omega)$ for the discrete solution and then solving the associated variational problem by methods of nonlinear programming.
 In this ``first-discretize-then-optimize'' class of approaches, the finite-dimensional reformulation typically amounts to a strongly convex quadratic program or a discrete strongly monotone variational inequality.
 The fact that higher-order basis functions face numerous challenges when used to enforce pointwise bound constraints limits the benefits of these approaches; for further discussion, see~\Cref{sub:bound_constrained_finite_element_methods}.
 However, a wealth of viable algorithms from nonlinear programming can be applied to lowest-order discretizations; see, e.g., \cite{Bertsekas99,nocedal1999numerical}.
 Nevertheless, at least for active set-based approaches, such as in \cite{Hintermller2002}, one will almost certainly observe \emph{mesh-dependence}.

 Mesh-dependence means that the number of nonlinear solver iterations required to reach a prescribed stopping tolerance (using the appropriate function space norm) will grow without bound on successively finer meshes.
 Nevertheless, mesh-dependence can be computationally mitigated by appealing to multigrid methods, as was done in the celebrated papers \cite{Brandt1983,Hackbusch1983,RHWHoppe_1987,Hoppe1990,Hoppe_1994,Kornhuber_1994,Kornhuber_1996,Kornhuber_2001,BIWohlmuth_RHKrause_2003}; see \cite{CGraeser_RKornhuber_2009} for a comprehensive review.
 Despite the favorable behavior of these multigrid methods, there is no proof of mesh-independence in general.
 In particular, there is no guarantee that a given sequence of meshes will not miss low-dimensional portions (sets of positive capacity \cite{kinderlehrer2000introduction}) of the active set.
+To be fair, despite strong evidence of mesh independence for our method, which is bolstered by the convergence theory of the infinite-dimensional optimization algorithm underpinning the numerical method, a rigorous mesh-independence proof leveraging the ideas in \cite{weiser2005asymptotic} is postponed to future work.

 Mesh-dependence in active set methods arises from a lack of generalized differentiability of the (nonsmooth) residual in the function space setting, cf.~\cite{Hintermller2002,Ulbrich_2002}.
 This has motivated researchers to propose and analyze algorithms for bound-constrained problems in the continuous, i.e., infinite-dimensional setting.
 If an algorithm can be shown to converge in the continuous setting and the problem of interest exhibits sufficient stability properties around its solution, then this convergence will carry over to perturbed problems.
 At least for conforming discretizations, the associated finite-dimensional problem can be viewed as such a perturbation provided the discretization is sufficiently fine.
 For further material on this topic, we refer the reader to the detailed discussions and references to applications in \cite{weiser2005asymptotic} and the pioneering works \cite{McCormick_1978,Allgower_1986,Allgower_1987}.